dennis-gerike/flickr-images-to-postcard-converter/README.md

 ### Requirements

 Node.js 18 or higher is needed.
-The Flickr API key is needed for the behavior tests The Flickr API key is not needed for the functionality tests.
+The Flickr API key is needed for the behavior tests.
+The Flickr API key is not needed for the functionality tests.
 Those are working with mocked API responses and fixtures.

 ### Quickstart

-Executing the Cucumber tests:
+#### Executing the Cucumber tests

-* run `npm run test-behavior`
+Running `npm run test-behavior` will execute all cucumber tests and then create a report in the folder `./test-reports`.

+Running `npm run test-behavior -- --publish` does the same, but additionally uploads the test report to `reports.cucumber.io`.
+The results will be available there for 24 hours.

+Cucumber tests that are executed in the GitHub Actions pipeline (see `./.github/workflows/run-tests.yaml`) will also upload their results, but they will not be deleted after 24 hours.
+They are all collected here: https://reports.cucumber.io/report-collections/60e52a2b-f83f-4231-a64b-349387ca055c.

-Executing the Jest tests:
+#### Executing the Jest tests

-* run `npm run test-functionality`
+Running `npm run test-functionality` will execute the whole Jest test suite.

-Executing the Jest tests and creating a code coverage report:

-* run `npm run test-functionality -- --coverage`
+When running `npm run test-functionality -- --coverage` then a code coverage report will be created afterward.
+The report will be saved in `./test-reports/coverage`.

-Executing both test suites:
+#### Executing both test suites

-* run `npm test`
+To run all test suites the command `npm test` can be used.

 ## Create and push docker image